SBCTC Accessibility Statement

 • Preexisting social media posts: Social media posts made before the date of compliance.

 Public entities with populations of 50,000 or more persons must comply with the federal regulations by April 24, 2026.
-All community and technical colleges including the State Board fall under the Apr 24, 2024 deadline.
+All community and technical colleges, including SBCTC, fall under the Apr 24, 2026 deadline.

 Preparing for the Rule

-Monica Olsson, Policy Associate and Accessible IT Coordinator for SBCTC, is delivering presentations and webinars to CTC commissions and councils to help stakeholders and leaders understand the new ruling, its requirements and standards.
-Recent presentations include the following groups:
+Monica Olsson, Policy Associate and Accessible IT Coordinator for SBCTC, is delivering presentations and webinars to CTC commissions and councils to help stakeholders understand the new ruling, its requirements and standards.
+Previous presentations from fall 2025 and winter 2025 include:

 • WACTC-Tech (Washington Association of Community and Technical Colleges President’s Technology Subcommittee)